ptrckqn/shadibeshai-website/src/pages/lab.md

         mindfulness interacts with coping behaviour to impact mental health outcomes.
 In her free time, Alexa enjoys baking, reading, and going for walks.
+    - title: Katelyn Lockinger
+      sub: Master's Student (Clinical Psychology)
+      image: /uploads/katelyn-photo.jpeg
+      body: Katelyn (she/her) is a Master’s student in the Clinical Psychology Program at University of Regina.
+She received her B.A.
+Honours in Psychology from the University of Saskatchewan in 2022.
+Katelyn's honours thesis revolved around examining psychological well-being and dysmenorrhea among women with ADHD.
+For her Master's thesis, she plans to examine the moderating effect of dispositional mindfulness on the relationship between adult ADHD symptoms and social functioning.
     - title: Matea Gerbeza
       sub: Lab Coordinator
       body: Matea completed her Honours (2022-23) under Dr. Beshai's supervision.
 She